Advanced Pain Management Fellowship

 Graduates who meet the National Board of Certification & Recertification for Nurse Anesthetists (NBCRNA) eligibility criteria can apply for the Nonsurgical Pain Management Examination (NSPM) sub-specialty certification exam.
 This program assesses the knowledge, skills and abilities of NBCRNA-certified nurse anesthetists for NSPM practice.
 For more information, please visit NBCRNA.

-Applicants must be Certified Registered Nurse Anesthetists (CRNAs) with a graduate degree and have completed a basic nonsurgical pain management cadaver course before enrolling in the program.
+Applicants must be Certified Registered Nurse Anesthetists (CRNAs) with a graduate degree and have successfully completed a program approved basic nonsurgical pain management cadaver course before enrolling in the fellowship.

 The TCU School of Nurse Anesthesia program participates in the Nursing Centralized Application Services (NursingCas).
 An application fee will be collected by NursingCas.